-This year we returned to homeschooling after a hiatus.
-Like many families, a few years ago we homeschooled during the pandemic.
+This year we returned to homeschooling after a much-needed hiatus.
+Like many families, we homeschooled during the pandemic.
 Like many families, we almost lost our minds.
-So when we decided to homeschool again this year, I seriously questioned my sanity.
+So, when we decided to homeschool again this year, I seriously questioned my sanity.

 Crazy?
 Perhaps.
 Hopeful?
 That’s what I’m going with.
-I have this nagging feeling that we didn’t get it right the first time around.
+I have a nagging feeling that we didn’t get it right the first time around.
 “Homeschooling” during the pandemic was really “crisis schooling.”

 So we’re dusting off our schoolbooks and routines, taking a long good look at what went wrong (and right!) during our first experiment, and jumping back into the homeschool adventure.